rust-lang/book/src/ch17-04-streams.md

 bit more detail at the end of the chapter.
 For now, this is enough to let us keep moving.

-All we need to do is add a `use` statement for `trpl::StreamExt`, as in Listing 17-31.
+The fix to the compiler error is to add a `use` statement for `trpl::StreamExt`, as in Listing 17-31.

 <Listing number="17-31" caption="Successfully using an iterator as the basis for a stream" file-name="src/main.rs">